reshmabidikar/slate/source/includes/_catalog.md

 # Catalog

 The `Catalog` is at the heart of the Kill Bill subscription and billing systems.
 It provides complete current information on products available, subscription plans, billing options, and much more.
-Each tenant has a single Catalog, but different tenants may have completely different Catalogs.
+Each tenant has a single catalog, but different tenants may have completely different catalogs.

-The Catalog for a given tenant may be updated to new versions from time to time.
+The catalog for a given tenant may be updated to new versions from time to time.
 This provides the ability to deprecate old products, add new ones, or change prices for existing products.
 Older versions remain available in case they are needed.
+If a new version is uploaded, existing subscriptions are still based on their original versions, but new subscriptions must use the new version.

-Catalogs are not intended to be greatly changed once they are loaded, but we do provide support to modify a given catalog version to add new plans.
-In particular, the *simple plan* provides a way to ease testing and to play with the system.
-KAUI, our admin UI, provides the ability to add a simple plan.
+KAUI, our admin UI, provides the ability to upload a *simple plan*.
+The *simple plan* provides a way to ease testing and to play with the system. .

 A tenant has several options for setting up their catalog. you can choose the option that best meets your needs.